 Overflow dates will be announced in May.
 Rain-dates are typically Fridays of the corresponding week.

 How much? $25 per person for each trip, or $20 each trip if registering for three or more.
 Parents who register with their children will receive a $5 discount for each trip that they are willing to attend and provide carpooling.

 Is it safe?
 The outdoors is not a safe place.
 Part of what adventure means is that not all risks are eliminated.
 By teaching proper skills and precautions, and using the right equipment, we attempt to manage risk.
 Participants will be asked to complete a Medical Form, and sign a Participant Agreement acknowledging various dangers.

-Memorabilia: Participants will receive a Lost in the Woods trip card from WILD GUYde for 1 trip, and a Smokey Game Bandana if registered for 3 or more.
+Memorabilia: Participants will receive a Some Animals to Learn From trip card from WILD GUYde for 1 trip, and a Smokey Frisbee or Rescue Whistle if registered for 3 or more.
 Students are also encouraged to bring a camera to save the memories.